Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Analysis

 During the evolution of ASASSN-19dj, the HR and the X-ray luminosity seem to follow an inverse relationship, where the X-ray emission becomes harder as the luminosity of the source fades, and becomes softer as the source brightens.
 This relationship is shown in Figure \ref{fig:hr_lum}, with colour-coding and arrows to highlight the trend.
 This evolution is consistent with what is seen in highly variable, X-ray bright AGN \citep[c.f.
 Figure 4 of][]{auchettl18}.
-The overall behaviour seen in ASASSN-19dj is quite unique compared to all other X-ray TDE candidates, even compared to ASASSN-15oi, which showed delayed brightening of the X-ray emission $\sim200$ after peak UV brightness \citep{gezari17}, or ASASSN-18jd which showed large variations in HR with time before the emission completely faded \citep{neustadt19}. \citet{auchettl18} showed that $<$4\% of X-ray bright AGN could produce flare emission that exhibits a coherent decay and a constant HR similar to that of an X-ray bright TDE.
-So while the brightening is similar to what we see from thermal TDEs such as ASASSN-14li, we cannot rule out that some of the emission arises from a pre-existing AGN disk \citep[e.g.,][]{blanchard17}.
+Additionally this behaviour is similar to the overall trends between X-ray luminosity and spectral hardness seen in the sample of \citet{wevers20}.
+The overall behaviour seen in ASASSN-19dj is quite unique compared to all other X-ray TDE candidates, even compared to ASASSN-15oi, which showed delayed brightening of the X-ray emission $\sim200$ days after peak UV brightness \citep{gezari17}, or ASASSN-18jd which showed large variations in HR with time before the emission completely faded \citep{neustadt19}.
+The correlated changes in HR and luminosity have not been seen before and the late-time brightening for ASASSN-19dj is different than that of ASASSN-15oi. \citet{auchettl18} showed that $<$4\% of X-ray bright AGN could produce flare emission that exhibits a coherent decay and a constant HR similar to that of an X-ray bright TDE.
+So while the brightening is similar to what we see from thermal TDEs such as ASASSN-14li, we cannot rule out that some of the emission arises from a pre-existing AGN disc \citep[e.g.][]{blanchard17}.

 To further explore the nature of the X-ray emission arising from ASASSN-19dj, we analysed the \textit{Swift} and \textit{NICER} spectra using the X-ray spectral fitting program \textsc{XSPEC} version 12.10.1f \citep{arnaud96}, and chi-squared statistics.
 While we fit the majority of \textit{NICER} spectra individually (with the exception of a handful of observations at late times), it was necessary to stack the early-time \swift observations to get adequate S/N. We show the results of these spectral fits in the bottom three panels of Figure \ref{fig:all_xray}.